vittordeaguiar/aquaflow-api/README.md

 ## Description

-This repository contains the backend API for AquaFlow, a comprehensive software solution designed to streamline the management of artesian wells for individual owners or small communities.
-The API provides essential endpoints for managing users, billing, usage tracking, reporting, and alerts.
+This repository contains the backend API for AquaFlow, a comprehensive software solution designed to streamline the management of artesian wells for individual owners.

 ## Key Features